 Frequently Asked Questions

-Daily chauffeur receipts post into the Ground Transportation expense category as a single line item with the vehicle class, the start and end timestamps, the contracted day-rate, and any overtime or fuel passthrough enumerated separately.
-SAP Concur, TripActions/Navan, and Ramp parse the structured PDF receipts most NYC operators issue; Detailed Drivers, EmpireCLS, Carey, and the dedicated corporate platforms in this ranking provide receipts in those formats by default.
+- Daily chauffeur receipts post into the Ground Transportation expense category as a single line item with the vehicle class, the start and end timestamps, the contracted day-rate, and any overtime or fuel passthrough enumerated separately.
+SAP Concur, TripActions/Navan, and Ramp parse the structured PDF receipts most NYC operators issue; Detailed Drivers, Carey International, and the direct-bill corporate operators in this ranking provide receipts in those formats by default.

-Yes.
+- Yes.
 Recurring-day patterns — Tuesday and Wednesday every week, or first-and-third-Friday board days — are a meaningful share of New York City corporate ground-transportation volume in 2026.
-Most operators on this list price recurring days at a five to twelve percent discount versus ad-hoc daily rates, with Detailed Drivers, EmpireCLS, Carey, and the corporate-dedicated platforms publishing the most consistent recurring-day terms.
+Most operators on this list price recurring days at a five to twelve percent discount versus ad-hoc daily rates, with Detailed Drivers, Carey International, Dial 7, and the direct-bill sister brands publishing the most consistent recurring-day terms.